To help you navigate through the economic news, here is a summary of last week’s main events and what to look out for next week.

 In the UK, retail sales were flat after past month rebound, while expectations were negative.
 Inflation increased by slightly less than feared (0.6% m/m) but it was driven higher by energy, transport, communication and housing prices.
 The yearly trend increased from 1.9% y/y to 2.1% y/y.
 PPIs rebounded sharply and by more than expected, leading to input prices being up by 3.8% y/y.
 Ms May has resigned (effective by June 7), which opens to way for the Conservative Party to choose a new Prime Minister.

 Japan, Q1 GDP rebounded by 0.5% q/q, contrary to expectations.
 A rebound in inventories, public spending and exports, with less negative capex fuelled the unexpected rebound.
 Industrial production (final March data) was less negative than feared in the final estimate, and durable orders rebounded by more than expected; manufacturing PMI slipped below 50 (49.6) due to rising tensions on trade.
 Inflation (April) settled on a firmer trend (0.9% y/y), including core inflation (0.6% y/y) as expected.

 In Russia, industrial production rebounded by more than expected, while retail sales have moderated and unemployed slightly increased, but the unemployment ratio remained stable.

 Important for the scenario next week:

-Central bank meetings: Canada, Indonesia and Colombia.
+Central bank meetings: South Korea, Canada and Hungary.